domcross/amzn-music-skill/README.md

 ## About
 This skill requires an Amaz*n Music account and a subscription of type "music unlimited" or "prime music" - even if you want to stream music from your own library only.

+NOTE: this will install apt-package 'vlc' as a requirement, which is a approx. 70MB download an will require additinal 250MB on your sd-card when unpacked...

 ## Examples
 * "Hey ~~Alexa~~ Mycroft, play purple rain by prince on amaz*n music"
 * "Hey Mycroft, play the album 25 by adele"